 It is common to hear players talk about "tactics" and "strategy" in games.
 In this case, the colloquial understanding of these terms happens to be pretty useful, in that it maps well to something that actually goes on in playing strategy games.
 With that said, it's worth taking a moment to clarify these terms: "Tactics" usually refers to "short-term decision-making".
 Questions like "should I move this character two steps forward, or three steps forward" are questions of tactics.
 Tactics are micro-level decisions in strategy game play.
 "Strategy" usually refers to "longer-term decision-making".
 Questions like "should I be aggressive early, or be defensive now and attack later on" are longer-scale choices about a game that players make.
 Strategies are macro-level decisions in strategy game play.
 In both cases, we are talking about a grouping of gamestate information over time and how it changes.
 I refer to this grouping as an "arc". (more…)Read More

+Most people (almost half!) voted that there "is no default/ideal".
+That probably sounds like a safe, reasonable choice, but it's really a pretty bold claim to say that there is no default or ideal - certainly at least as bold as any of the other options.
 In second place was "2 player", which did not surprise me.
 What did surprise me was how close the margin was between "2 player" and "3+ player", though.
 I would have expected the breakdown to be more like 40% "unanswerable", 40% "2-players", 20% "3+ players" and basically no one voting for 1 player.
 Actually, I still kind of think that if more people took the poll, it would probably head more in that direction. (more…) Read More